Gyakobo/blind-75-leetcode-list/README.md

 * Find Median from Data Stream

 >[!NOTE]
->The following theorem's shall be used to solve the aforementioned leetode questions
+>The following theorem's shall be used to solve the aforementioned leetode questions: *Boyer-Moore theorem*, *Kadane's theorem*.
-    * Boyer-Moore theorem
-    * Kadane's theorem

 ## License
 MIT